 – Importation of copies of others’ works for personal use .

-8.2 Cases of use of published works where permission is not required or but the payment of royalties and/or remunerations is required
+8.2 Cases of use of published works where permission is optional or but the payment of royalties and/or remunerations is obligatory

 According to Article 26 of the Intellectual Property Law, broadcasting organizations which use published works in making their broadcasts, which are sponsored, advertised or charged in whatever form, shall not have to obtain permission but have to pay royalties or remunerations to copyright holders.
 This must neither affect the normal utilization of such works nor cause any prejudice to the rights of the authors and/or copyright holders; and must indicate the authors’ names, and sources and origins of the works.
 And the use of works in the cases shall not apply to cinematographic works.